Kirthik1/Events/README.md

 - `Recyclerview` :  To present the list of different events and notes, we used the efficient recyclerview.
 - `LiveData & Room Database` : We are also using LiveData to create & store notes of a particular person and update it to local databases using Room.
 - `Firebase Firestore` : In addition to room database we also use firestore to store the events database online
+- `Firebase Authentication`: The App uses google sign-in as a method of authentication

 <b> Application Link & Future Scope : </b>